loopstock-io/challenges/devop-engineers/README.md

 You need to do the following:

-* Design and explain a microservices architecture for inventory management
+* Design and explain a service-based architecture for inventory management
-* Map out the datamodel and explain how to set up the databases
+* Map out the data-model
 * Come up with a deployment, automated testing and CI strategy
 * Talk about scaling it up, logging and monitoring
-* Build a little service in python or golang
+* Build a little service

-### Microservices
+### Services

 As you may know loopstock automates inventory management in hospitals.
-This includes for example automated stocktakes of the consumables in every room, automated and manual requests for restocking of specific items, the ordering and delivery process, tracking of consumables throughout the hospital and demand prediction functionality amongst other things.
+This includes for example automated stock-takes of the consumables in every room, automated and manual requests for restocking of specific items, the ordering and delivery process, tracking of consumables throughout the hospital and demand prediction functionality amongst other things.

 We'd like you to take a moment and think about exactly what functionality is needed in order to automate all inventory related tasks in hospitals.
-Now think about how you would devide these functions in a microservice architecture.
+Now think about how you would divide these functions in a service-based architecture.

 * Give each service a name, list input and output data of the service, briefly explain what is does and what other services it communicates with.